MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-introduction.md

   :::image type="content" source="media\tutorial-lakehouse-introduction\incremental-data-load.png" alt-text="Diagram showing how changed data can be incrementally merged into initially ingested data in a lakehouse.":::

 * **Lakehouse**: In this tutorial, you create a lakehouse, ingest data into the files section of the lakehouse, and then create delta lake tables in the Tables section of the lakehouse.
-You can also find an optional tutorial, which covers creating the lakehouse with medallion architecture some recommendations.

 * **Transform**: For data preparation and transformation, you see two different approaches.
 We demonstrate the use of Notebooks/Spark for users who prefer a code-first experience and use pipelines/dataflow for users who prefer a low-code or no-code experience.